 "So, Mister Black, should I meditate instead of sleep now?"
 Strong River changed the subject, fleeing the hypothetical and the moral for the comfort of practicality.

 Ebon Dirge transmitted a laugh, taking care to not let any derision seep in as Mister Black was a rather jolly kind of fellow lacking in venom.
 "No, no, you're not quite up to that yet, my young student.
 Soon, when you complete your tempering and transcend the realm of mortals to begin opening your meridians, then you can rise above mere human needs such as sleep.
 But for now, enjoy your sleep and your dreams, and know that you aren't far off from the reality of true strength."

-"For strength to be no longer be just as dream... that would be wonderful, Mister Black."
-Strong River's mouth split in a grin.
+"For strength to be no longer be just a dream... that would be wonderful, Mister Black."
+Strong River's mouth split into a grin.